 Throughout our long history, we would like to make sure that we recognise key milestone moments for the Huntington’s disease community.

-1973 – Australian Huntington’s Disease Assocation (AHDA Vic) was formed.
-The was the first in Australia
+1973 – Huntington’s Victoria, formerly known as Australian Huntington’s Disease Association (AHDA Vic) was formed.
+This was the first HD association in Australia.

 1981 – Opening of the first care centre for people suffering from HD and other brain related disorders in the world.
 It was now known as Wesley Neurological Support Services.